Since the 2021 43-101 Technical Report, significant progress has been made to de-risk and advance the Greenstone Project.

 - The updated 43-101 Technical Report was filed in January 2021.

-- On schedule – The Greenstone Project is over 66% complete and on schedule to pour gold in the first half of 2024.
+- Schedule– The Greenstone Project is 85% complete and remains on schedule to pour gold in the first half of 2024.